chinapedia/wikipedia.abstract.en/Page/Charles_Babbage.md

 Memorials

-Green plaque in London There is a black plaque commemorating the 40 years Babbage spent at 1 Dorset Street, London.[201]
+There is a black plaque commemorating the 40 years Babbage spent at 1 Dorset Street, London.[201]
 Locations, institutions and other things named after Babbage include:

 -   The Moon crater Babbage
 -   The Charles Babbage Institute, an information technology archive and research center at the University of Minnesota